All Episodes

 And I did it for reasons I announced yesterday.

-I didn't say a word about it, because if I had, they would have simply diminished what he was accomplishing.
+I didn't say a word about it because if I had, they would have simply diminished what he was accomplishing.

-Limbo's asking his mind them robots to send him out.
+Limbaugh's asking his mind them robots to send him out.

 I didn't want to be able to say that.

-I wanted I wanted it to be genuine.
+I wanted it to be genuine.

-I wanted it to appear as though it was grassroots, just like the Tea Party movement.
+I wanted it to appear as though it was grassroots, just like the Tea Party movement, just like all those appearances at the town hall meetings last August.

 Because that's important.

-And yet they put me in this race anyway.
+And yet, they put me in this race anyway.

 And the dirty word in the ad was republican.

-After they drag me into the campaign, and I thus began talking about it.
+After they drag me into the campaign, and I thus began talking about it, F. Chuck Todd on MSNBC said this.

 Another sign this race is finally getting even more national attention.